ValeryAD/xml-json-properties/readme.md

 ```

 ##### Property example
 Property file represent list of planes.
-Each plane has set of properties which starts with plane${index}.
-For Military planes property "capacity" is missed (not applicable for that type of plane).
+Each plane has set of properties which starts with `plane${index}`.
+For Military planes property `capacity` is missed (not applicable for that type of plane).
-For passenger planes property "militaryType" is missed (not applicable for that type of plane).
+For passenger planes property `militaryType` is missed (not applicable for that type of plane).

 ```
 #Thu Nov 26 23:10:52 MSK 2020